MSP: Project Integration with Clarity PPM

 When saving the project to

-Classic PPM, Schedule Connect checks each possible baseline slot in the project.
+Clarity PPM, Schedule Connect checks each possible baseline slot in the project.

-Classic PPMverification starts with the baseline slot and ends with the baseline10 slot.
+Clarity PPMverification starts with the baseline slot and ends with the baseline10 slot.

 - If no information is available from a baseline slot from the MPP file, the revision is considered new.
 The default ID, name, and description of the baseline are used for the revision.
 For example, the information is from the baseline3 slot.
 The number 3 is appended to the default ID, name, and description.